Master of Global Competition and Consumer Law

 To help you plan your studies please see the following link for information about which subjects are available each term over the next two years and outlines a recommended study sequence for the LLM (Global Competition and Consumer Law) and Master of Global Competition and Consumer Law courses.

 You can also study single subjects to contribute to your professional development.
 Single subjects are available through the Community Access Program (CAP) or for cross-institutional study.
 Subject pre-requisites can be waived in certain circumstances.
 Please note, course application deadlines apply.
-For further information or instructions on applying for a single subject, please contact Student Support.

 Explore this course